Cody-Le/NbodyPy/README.md

 ## Algorithms used
 <a href="./Research Paper.pdf" class="image fit">Written Paper (IB Extend Essay)</a>
+The algorithm used in the projects are:
+* Classic/Standard Python Implementation of N-Body Simulation
+* Partial Vectorization to vectorize the distance finding loop (CuPY, NumPY)
+* Full Vectorization to vectorize the entire process (CuPY, NumPY)

 ## Features
 * Different solver
-* A basic visualisation with Matplotlib
+* A basic visualization with Matplotlib
 * A recording algorithm